ESMValGroup/ESMValTool_Tutorial/_episodes/02-installation.md

 4. You will need to restart your terminal for the changes to have effect.

-5. We recommend updating mamba before the esmvaltool installation.
+5. We recommend updating mamba and conda before the esmvaltool installation.
 To do so, run:

     ```bash
-    mamba update --name base mamba
+    mamba update --name base mamba conda
     ```

 6. Verify you have a working mamba installation by: